kty990/confuzzles/README.txt

 -- Need to know why the KeyListener is not working -- (ON_GOING) (THE CODE IS IN THE GUI.java FILE)

--- Need to know why NullPointerException is getting called on line 56 -- (ON_GOING) (THE CODE IS IN THE Initial_GUI.java FILE)
+-- Need to know why NullPointerException is getting called on line 56 -- (CLOSED) (THE CODE IS IN THE Initial_GUI.java FILE)